-You have decided to get married in Mexico…how exciting!
+You have decided to get married on the beach in Mexico…how exciting!
 Sandy toes and warm ocean breezes while you say “I Do” in a beach wedding ceremony, (sigh!) what could be more romantic?

 However, this is not Las Vegas.
 You can’t just show up in the morning and expect to be legally married at sunset.
 Here are a few of the frequently asked questions we hear about getting married in the Riviera Maya of Mexico.

 1. How Soon Can We Get Married Once We Arrive In Mexico?

 You, and your four witnesses will need to be in the country for THREE working days before your wedding day.
 This means Monday to Friday.
 And check for national holidays, because we have a bunch of those!
 In other words, plan to land at least FOUR days before your wedding.

 2. Why Do We Need Blood Tests For A Civil Ceremony In Mexico?